bluegillstudios/beamline/README.md

 # Beamline

-Beamline is an open-source, CLI-based path tracer that supports CPU-based rendering and GPU-accelerated hybrid rendering.
+Beamline is an open-source, CLI-based path tracer that supports CPU-based rendering.
 It is designed to be modular, extensible, and easy to use with a flexible `.beam` scene format.

 ![Render Example](docs/balls.png)